Definable maximal discrete sets in forcing extensions: Definable maximal discrete sets in the Sacks or Miller extension

-In this section, we prove Theorem \ref{t.discrete} in the following, slightly stronger form: \begin{theorem} Let $x$ be a Sacks or Miller real over $L[a]$, $a\in\omega^\omega$.
-For any $\Sigma^1_1[a]$ binary relation $\mathcal R$ on $\omega^\omega$ there is a $\Delta^1_2[a]$ predicate which defines a maximal $\mathcal R$-discrete set in both $L[a]$ and $L[a][x]$. \end{theorem} The theorem applies to arbitrary effectively presented Polish spaces, since any two uncountable such spaces are $\Delta^1_1$ isomorphic.
+In this section, we prove Theorem \ref{t.discrete} in the following, slightly stronger form: \begin{theorem} Let $a\in\omega^\omega$.
+For any $\Sigma^1_1[a]$ binary relation $\mathcal R$ on $\omega^\omega$ there is a $\Delta^1_2[a]$ predicate which defines a maximal $\mathcal R$-discrete set in both $L[a]$ and $L[a][x]$, where $x$ is any Sacks or Miller real over $L[a]$. \end{theorem} The theorem applies to arbitrary effectively presented Polish spaces, since any two uncountable such spaces are $\Delta^1_1$ isomorphic.
 The argument also applies more generally to \emph{arboreal} forcing notions satisfying certain conditions, which we list in Theorem \ref{t.arboreal}.

+Following the anonymous referee's suggestion, we mention the following version of Theorem~\ref{t.sacks}, in which we allow an arbitrary model of CH (rather than a model of the form $L[a]$) as the ground model.
+The proof is exactly the same, minus the definability considerations.
+The reader can find similar results, e.g., in \cite{brendle-perfect}. \begin{theorem} Assume CH holds in $V$, let $x$ be a Sacks or Miller real over $V$, and let $\mathcal R$ be a $\mathbf{\Sigma}^1_1$ binary relation on $\omega^\omega$.
+Then there is a sequence $\langle T_\alpha : \alpha < \omega_1\rangle \in V$ of trees on $\omega$ (i.e, of codes of closed subsets of $\omega^\omega$) such that $\bigcup_{\alpha < \omega_1} [T_\alpha]$ defines a maximal $\mathcal R$-discrete set in both $V$ and $V[x]$. \end{theorem}

 Before delving into the proof, we collect a few preliminaries about Sacks forcing $\bS$ and Miller forcing $\bM$.
 Firstly, we need the following elementary fact about descriptive complexity calculations and the forcing relation.
 Let $\bP \in \{ \bS, \bM \}$.
 In either case, we denote by $\dot x_G$ the name for the generic real.